duclos-cavalcanti/TM4C123GXL-CMake/README.md

 # Developing on TI's TM4C123
 Bare CMake project to develop on TI's TM4c123 board.
-Main objective is to understand the toolchain process involved to begin developing on it.
+Repo's main objective was to understand the toolchain process involved to begin developing on it.

 ## Dependencies